therealOri/PyDelta-PythonObfuscator/README.md

 ## Usage:
 PyDelta was intended to run in a browser but it is indeed possible to run it locally.
-Install PyDelta using the following command `python setup.py install`.
+> Install PyDelta locally by using the following command: `pip install .`

 ### Example Usage:
 ```py